 - Glow-in-the-dark safety clip and chain to stop you losing it

-- Safety cap is easy to remove with one thumb
+- The safety cap is easy to remove with one thumb

 - 2% capsaicin, the maximum allowed by the EPA